Microsoft/azure-docs.pt-pt/articles/service-bus-messaging/service-bus-to-event-grid-integration-concept.md

 az eventgrid event-subscription create --resource-id $namespaceid --name "<YOUR EVENT GRID SUBSCRIPTION NAME (CAN BE ANY NOT EXISTING)>" --endpoint "<your_function_url>" --subject-ends-with "<YOUR SERVICE BUS SUBSCRIPTION NAME>"
 ```

-Se estiver a usar a BASH
+Se estiver a usar BASH

 ## <a name="powershell-instructions"></a>Instruções do PowerShell